iwanders/betula/README.md

 # Crates

 Overview of the crates in this workspace.
-Crates with nodes provide the `UiNode` implementaiton if the `betula_egui` feature is enabled.
+Crates with nodes provide the `UiNode` implementation if the `betula_editor` feature is enabled.

 ## betula_core
 - Holds the traits for `Node` and `Tree`.